g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 * Potential for Head-of-Line Blocking: While HTTP/2 aims to address head-of-line blocking issues present in HTTP/1.1, it can still occur in certain scenarios, particularly when multiple streams share the same connection and one stream experiences latency or congestion.

-## HTTP/3
+### HTTP/3: The Revolution
-HTTP/3, which began as a draft in 2020, represents a significant evolution in web protocols by introducing QUIC (Quick UDP Internet Connections) as the underlying transport protocol instead of TCP.
-QUIC is based on UDP and prioritizes streams as first-class citizens at the transport layer.
+HTTP/3, emerging from a draft in 2020, marks a substantial leap forward in web protocols by adopting QUIC (Quick UDP Internet Connections) as its underlying transport protocol, departing from the traditional TCP.

-QUIC's stream multiplexing feature allows multiple streams to share the same connection without the need for additional handshakes to create new connections.
-This eliminates the overhead associated with TCP's connection establishment process and enables more efficient resource utilization.
+QUIC prioritizes stream multiplexing, facilitating multiple streams to share a connection without the need for additional handshakes, thereby optimizing resource usage.
+Crucially, it eliminates head-of-line blocking at the transport layer, enhancing performance and reducing latency by ensuring independent delivery of streams despite packet loss or congestion.

-One of the key benefits of QUIC is its ability to eliminate head-of-line blocking at the transport layer.
-Unlike TCP, where packet loss affecting one stream can impact others due to its reliance on a single connection, QUIC's streams are delivered independently.
-This means that packet loss or congestion affecting one stream does not hinder the progress of other streams, resulting in improved performance and reduced latency.

-QUIC also implements a concept called Connection ID, which allows connections to seamlessly transition between IP addresses and network interfaces.
-This feature is particularly advantageous for mobile users who frequently switch between different networks, such as Wi-Fi and cellular data.
-With Connection ID, the transition between networks is quick and reliable, ensuring uninterrupted connectivity and a seamless user experience.

-Despite being a relatively new protocol, HTTP/3, powered by QUIC, is already gaining traction, with approximately 25% of websites adopting it and support from many popular web browsers.
-Its emphasis on performance, reliability, and adaptability to mobile environments makes it well-suited for the modern internet landscape.
+Furthermore, QUIC's implementation of Connection ID enables seamless transition between IP addresses and network interfaces, particularly beneficial for mobile users.
+Despite its recent inception, HTTP/3, powered by QUIC, is already gaining traction due to its emphasis on performance, reliability, and adaptability to modern internet requirements.

-HTTP/3, which began as a draft in 2020, represents a significant evolution in web protocols by introducing QUIC (Quick UDP Internet Connections) as the underlying transport protocol instead of TCP.
 Here are the key features, strengths, and limitations of HTTP/3:

 **Features:**